-Instagram is a platform ruled by appearance and has changed quite a bit since its inception in 2010.
-It started out simply as a photo sharing app, with 1 million users and has grown rapidly over the years to become one of the most downloaded apps in the world.
-Instagram now has 1 billion users (and is still growing).
+Instagram is a platform ruled by appearance and it has changed quite a bit since its inception in 2010.
+It started out simply as a photo sharing app with 1 million users and has grown rapidly over the years to become one of the most downloaded apps in the world.
+Instagram now has 1 billion users (and it’s still growing).

-For brands, Instagram offers marketers immense opportunities to connect with their current and potential target audience; with 60% of users use Instagram to seek out new products and 80% of users follow a business.
+For brands, Instagram offers marketers immense opportunities to connect with their current and potential target audience; with 60% of users using Instagram to seek out new products and 80% of users following a business.
 It’s not just a platform of aesthetics, it’s a place of business.
-Instagram is a chance for brands to get their goods and services in front of consumers using a variety of tools like, Instastories, promoted posts, insights, influencer marketing, etc. All these tools allow the brand to extend its reach and develop a look and voice that its audience can connect with.
+Instagram is a chance for brands to get their goods and services in front of consumers using a variety of tools like, Instastories, promoted posts, insights, and influencer marketing.
+All these tools allow the brand to extend its reach and develop a look and voice that its audience can connect with.

 Another brand that I’m impressed by is Adidas, through their NTWRK AREA3 platform Adidas engages South African creatives and influencers, by giving them merchandise to interpret creatively.
 This has resulted in a page full of eclectic and interesting content that showcases the clothes and sneakers in a manner that’s locally relevant.

-Many brands have managed to use Instagram to market themselves successfully, drive sales and acquire new customers.
-To reiterate the above: if you use Instagram correctly, you will manage to build trust between the brand and the consumer, you create a culture around the brand and extend you reach into new markets.
-Instagram’s currently testing a new feature that will allow creators to share directly to their followers; which makes sense since 68% of people say they use the platform to connect with creators.
-Instagram is a lucrative space for brands and it’s just going to keep growing, as Instagram developers keep adding new ways to make the shopping experience more convenient and seamless.
+Many brands have managed to use Instagram to market themselves successfully, drive sales, and acquire new customers.
+To reiterate the above: if you use Instagram correctly, you will manage to build trust between the brand and the consumer, you create a culture around the brand and extend your reach into new markets.
+Instagram is currently testing a new feature that will allow creators to share directly to their followers; which makes sense since 68% of people say they use the platform to connect with creators.
+Instagram is a lucrative space for brands and it’s just going to keep growing as Instagram developers keep adding new ways to make the shopping experience more convenient and seamless.